About Claire Unis

 LIFE: Literary Inspiration for Expression

 I created these classes with busy clinicians in mind.
-Every two weeks we examine a short story or poem, using literature as a jumping-off point for discussion about the human experience.
+We examine a short story or poem, using literature as a jumping-off point for discussion about the human experience.
 At the end of class, I offer a writing prompt and the opportunity to free-write for 5 minutes.
 Sharing is not mandatory, but many find themselves delighted by the self-reflection this engenders.

 Balance, Pedal, Breathe: